numoonchld/numoonchld.github.io/_posts/2019-06-27-networking-foundations.md

 ##### handy vagrant commands

-- `vagrant status` shows VMBox status
+- `vagrant status`: shows VMBox status
-- `vagrant suspend` puts VMBox to sleep/hibernate
+- `vagrant suspend`: puts VMBox to sleep/hibernate
-- `vagrant up` boots VMBox
+- `vagrant up`: boots VMBox
-- `vagrant ssh` logs into VMBox as the default vagrant user
+- `vagrant ssh`: logs into VMBox as the default vagrant user
-- `vagrant halt` shuts down the VMBox
+- `vagrant halt`: shuts down the VMBox
-- `vagrant destroy` resets the VMBox to fresh install (of *linux*, in this case)
+- `vagrant destroy`: resets the VMBox to fresh install (of *linux*, in this case)

 <hr>